hermangroup/docs/masternodes/setup.rst

 .. figure:: img/setup-collateral-hardware.png
    :width: 180px

-   Dash Masternode Tool successful connection confirmations
+   Historia Masternode Tool successful connection confirmations

 We will now use DMT to extract the transaction ID and legacy masternode key (necessary for successful startup during the DIP003 transition